 Betsy Mitchell – Head of School

 Betsy received her undergraduate degree in Elementary Education from George Washington University in 1971.
 She taught for several years in the Prince George’s County Public School System before coming to MSNV as a classroom assistant to MSNV’s first elementary teacher, Harvey Hallenberg.
 After several years of volunteer involvement as a parent and Board member at MSNV, Betsy was hired as our Head of School in 1985.
-Since then, Betsy has successfully grown MSNV to what is now a highly regarded Montessori school with two thriving campuses, serving children from age 2 through 6th grade.
-The success of that growth is attributed to her ability to cultivate highly qualified and motivated teaching professionals, administration and support staff.
+Since then, Betsy has successfully grown MSNV to what is now a highly regarded Montessori school with two thriving campuses, serving children from age 2 through 12.
+The success of that growth is attributed to her ability to cultivate highly qualified and motivated teaching professionals, administration, and support staff.
 Betsy has also been a driving force in the development of MSNV’s outdoor curriculum and the designation of both campuses as certified wildlife habitats.
 Betsy has three grown children, all of whom attended Montessori.

 Anna Sipin – Accounting Clerk

 Anna attended Jefferson Business College in Washington, D.C. for a Secretarial Diploma and took Computer-Assisted Bookkeeping with International Correspondence Schools.
 She joined MSNV in April 2012, bringing with her 19 years of administrative and accounting work experience.
 Anna assists in the business office with accounts payable, payroll, inventory, credit card and other accounting issues.
 Anna recently moved to Virginia from Alaska with her family.